cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Analysis to be improved for:
    * mono-alphabetic substitution
-      - explicitely show mutually inverted digrams like "th"/"ht" and double-characters like "tt".
+      - explicitly show mutually inverted digrams like "th"/"ht" and double-characters like "tt".
       - Show the characters which have been substituted not only capitalized but also in red to enhance readability.